 The joy of owning animals is one that many families get to experience thanks to loving, caring dog breeders and care providers across the country.
-These families also rely upon trustworthy, knowledgable caretakers to watch their animals while they are traveling or away at work.
+These families also rely upon trustworthy, knowledgeable caretakers to watch their animals while they are traveling or away at work.
 If you are hoping to house dogs for breeding or invest in your own kennel there are many considerations you need to take into account before you can provide a loving home for these animals.

 So what do you need to know before you begin planning your new animal shelter or dog kennel?
 First and foremost you should be aware of the federal and state regulations that will impact the type of shelter you build and the design of the building.